TylerCarberry/DinoAI/README.md

 ![Demo](https://user-images.githubusercontent.com/6628497/39097331-e7dca934-4628-11e8-85bb-821dd2dbe0f4.gif)

 We modified the game to take input from query parameters.
-These parameters are created from the genetic algorithm and get refineded over time.
+These parameters are created from the genetic algorithm and get refined over time.

 • Survival: Every round the top 10% of the population gets passed down directly
 • Crossover: The top 50% of the population breed and pass on a combination of their genes